"Let's see what this thing does."

 Another reason nudging is bad is it has the possibility of eliminating interesting alternate solutions before the PCs have time to think of them.

 Pointing By Punishing: A kind of nudging.
-The scenario is constructed such that the PCs "should" take some action, notice some clue, make some choice, etc. They aren't doing it.
+The scenario is constructed such that the PCs "should" take some action (urging specifically toward not a goal but toward a specific tactic), notice some clue, make some choice, etc. They aren't doing it.
 There are consequences such that leaving the vital thing ignored or left undone makes things harder for the PCs and tells them that they should've done the thing.

 For example: if nobody realizes they have to stop Orbach The Despised, then everything metal in a 20 mile radius slowly begins to rust.
 Pointing By Punishing lets the PCs know what they should've done, but also makes the thing they're supposed to accomplish harder--that way the PCs get a second chance, but there's still consequences to their actions.
 It's a choker, but it's preferable to straight nudging.